Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

-rework spanwpointhandler into smaller classes - DONE set up spawns on the templates - DONE verify if everything works as in the DemoScene spawn the selected character as player
+rework spanwpointhandler into smaller classes - DONE set up spawns on the templates - DONE verify if everything works as in the DemoScene spawn the selected character as player - DONE

 ||BEHAVIOR TREE TODO
 editor based on the level graph